prebhdevsingh/kaf-familycamp/content/faqs.md

       long as possible to enable as many families to be able to afford the cost in order to attend.
   - question: What support is there for my child who has neurodiversity needs?
-    answer: Whilst we are limited in being able to cater for everything, for KFR 2023, we have made arrangements to accommodate Neurodiverse children more comfortably than in previous years.
+    answer: "Whilst we are limited in being able to cater for everything, for KFR 2023, we have made arrangements to accommodate Neurodiverse children more comfortably than in previous years.
 This will be shown in the application process.
-What this means is that we will look to cater, where possible, specialist session for those children who have neurodiversity needs such as autism, ADHD, dyslexia etc.
+What this means is that we will look to cater, where possible, specialist session for those children who have neurodiversity needs such as autism, ADHD, dyslexia etc. We will have Sevadars prepare sessions specifically designed to engage children with neurodiversity, we Sevadars who have knowledge on neurodiversity leading the sessions. "
   - question: What happens with the money I pay?
     answer: Khalsa Family Retreat is run by Khalsa Foundation, a registered UK charity, our accounts can be found online through the charity commission